Qwerty042/GGJ2021/README.md

 ## LOST

 ### Requirements:
-This game made using python3(3.7.4) and pygame(1.9.6) so you need them installed to be able to run the game
+This game is made using python3(3.7.4) and pygame(1.9.6) so you need them installed to be able to run the game